1.1 Please list and briefly describe the principal legislation and regulatory bodies which apply to and/or regulate aviation in India.

 Section 5 of the CARs issued by the DGCA also provide for implementing Flight Safety Awareness, and an Accident/Incident Prevention Programme for all operators engaged in scheduled or non-scheduled air transport services.

 Further, AIC S. No. 05/2019 issued by the DGCA on January 31, 2019 provides for a voluntary reporting system of anyone who witnesses or is involved in or has knowledge of a situation which may possess a potential hazard/threat to flight safety and provides for maintenance of confidentiality of the reporter.

-1.10 Have there been any recent cases of note or other notable developments in your jurisdiction involving air operators and/or airports?
+1.10 Have there been any recent cases of note or other notable developments in India involving air operators and/or airports?

 1. Jet Airways (India) Limited suspended all flight operations on April 17, 2019, owing to financial difficulties.
 The airline is undergoing a corporate insolvency resolution process (“CIRP”) under the (Indian) Insolvency and Bankruptcy Code, 2016 from June 20, 2019.
 The CIRP is a 180- to 270-day process during which the company is run as a ‘going concern’ by a court-appointed resolution professional, and a committee of creditors is formed to undertake all commercial decisions; efforts are made by the resolution professional along with the assistance of the committee of creditors to revive the company under the CIRP.
 The CIRP is ongoing for Jet Airways.